Breastfeeding Sounds

 Check out my Instagram stories and feed for a good example of what swallowing looks and sounds like!

-Stay connected with news and updates!
+Stay connected with Birth Baby Beyond.Ā

 We hate SPAM.
 We will never sell your information, for any reason.